-Here we present the implementation of magneto hydrodynamics in the cosmological SPH code GADGET (Springel et al. 2001; Springel 2005) allowing to explore the full size and dynamical range of up-to-date cosmological simulations.
+Starting from a well-established cosmological n-body smoothed particle hydrodynamic (SPH) code GADGET (Springel et al. 2001; Springel 2005) we present here the implementation of magneto-hydrodynamics, which allows us to explore the full size and dynamical range of state of the art cosmological simulations.
 GADGET also allows us to turn on the treatment of many additional physical processes which are of interest for structure formation and make interesting links with the treatment of magnetic fields for future studies.
 This includes thermal conduction (Jubelgas et al. 2004; Dolag et al. 2004), physical viscosity (Sijacki & Springel 2006), cooling and star-formation (Springel & Hernquist 2003), detailed modelling of the stellar population and chemical enrichment (Tornatore et al. 2004, 2007) and a self consistent treatment of cosmic rays (Enßlin et al. 2007; Pfrommer et al. 2007).
 The MHD implementation presented here is fully compatible with all these extensions, but here we want to focus on non-radiative simulations.
-This is to avoid the increased complexity and the complicated interplay of all these additional processes with structure formation and therefore its interplay with the evolution of the magnetic field.
+All such processes are expected to increased the complexity and lead to interplay with the evolution of the magnetic field.
+This would make it impossible to critically check the numerical effects caused by the different SPH-MHD implementations and therefore we will ignore such additional processes in this work.